 Gion is Kyoto, Japan’s famous geisha district, located between Yasaka Shrine and the Kamo River.
-In this post, we’ll offer info and tips for visiting Gion, dining picks, thoughts on including Gion in a Higashiyama itinerary, and recommendations for spotting geisha.
+This guide offers info & tips for visiting, dining & dessert recommendations, including Gion in a Higashiyama itinerary, and how to spot geisha.
+(Updated November 7, 2019.)

 Although Gion is a fairly small district, it packs a powerful punch.
 The most popular area is Hanami-koji Street from Shijo Avenue to Kennin-ji Temple, and the other main stretch of Gion is Shirakawa Minami-dori, a beautiful street that runs along the Shirakawa Canal and is particularly gorgeous during fall colors and sakura seasons.
 Along these streets and throughout Gion you’ll find traditional machiya homes, art galleries, antique shops, teahouses, and high-end restaurants.